 Fire Investigation K-9

-Captain Jeff Fabrizio and his K-9 partner Sadie are part of the FIU team in the City of Belleville.
-Sadie is trained to detect and locate accelerants (i.e. gasoline) that are commonly used to intentionally set fires.
+Captain Jeff Fabrizio and his K-9 partner Sadie are part of the Fire Investigation Unit in the City of Belleville.
+Sadie is trained to detect and locate accelerants, such as gasoline, that are commonly used to intentionally set fires.